Mathews-Tom/FastADK/docs/system-overview.md

    - Agent lifecycle management
    - Tool registration and discovery
    - Context handling and state management
+   - BaseAgent class that wraps Google ADK's Agent/LlmAgent
+   - Decorator-based configuration and setup

 2. **Provider Adapters**:
    - Unified interface to different LLM providers
    - Request formatting and response parsing
    - Rate limiting and error handling
+   - Model-specific optimizations

 3. **Memory System**:
    - Conversation history storage
    - Pluggable backend support
    - Memory retrieval and vectorization
+   - Simple key-value interface (get/set)
+   - Optional integration with Redis or Firestore

 4. **Workflow Engine**:
    - Multi-step workflow orchestration
    - Parallel and sequential execution
    - Error handling and recovery
+   - Agent-to-Agent (A2A) communication

 5. **HTTP API System**:
    - RESTful endpoints for agent interaction
    - WebSocket support for streaming
    - Authentication and rate limiting
+   - Auto-generated OpenAPI documentation
+   - FastAPI integration for high performance

+6. **Configuration Management**:
+   - Centralized configuration system
+   - Support for YAML, environment variables, and Pydantic settings
+   - Configuration for models, memory backends, and logging

+7. **CLI and Developer Tools**:
+   - Project scaffolding and initialization
+   - Development server with hot-reload
+   - Testing and debugging utilities

+## Supported Agent Types

+FastADK is designed to be domain-agnostic, but provides specialized support for these common agent types:

+1. **Task-Completion Agents**:
+   - Take a specific task and produce a result, like summarizing documents or processing orders
+   - Often operate in one-shot or a few steps
+   - Benefit from FastADK's structured input/output validation
+   - Examples: document summarizer, code generator, order processor

+2. **Tool-Using Agents**:
+   - Leverage external tools and APIs to complete complex tasks
+   - Use LLM reasoning to decide which tools to call and when
+   - Benefit from FastADK's simple `@tool` decorator for registering functions
+   - Examples: research assistant, data analyzer, API orchestrator

+3. **Conversational Agents**:
+   - Maintain context over multiple turns to provide a coherent dialogue experience
+   - Benefit from FastADK's built-in memory management
+   - Can have personas, goals, and specialized knowledge
+   - Examples: customer support bot, personal assistant, FAQ system

+4. **Multi-Agent Systems**:
+   - Orchestrate multiple specialized agents to collaborate on complex tasks
+   - Use FastADK's workflow engine for coordination
+   - Can leverage Agent-to-Agent (A2A) communication
+   - Examples: research teams, complex business workflows, hierarchical task systems

 ## User Workflow